AmjadMesmar/reading-notes/401classes/class-02.md

 # Review, Research, and Discussion

-### Name 3 real world use cases where you’d want to change the request with custom middleware:
+### Name 3 real world use cases where you’d want to change the request with custom middleware

 1. Validation.
 2. Logging.